 SACCO: My initial reaction was, "What a bunch of idiots those Danes were for printing those things."
 Did they not think that there was going to be some sort of backlash?
 Cartoons like that are simply meant as a provocation... frankly, I'd say it's enough to just describe them.
 Putting the cartoon itself out--what's the value of it?I couldn't agree with Spiegelman more.
-Several of the Danish cartoons, far from being patently offensive, make fun not of Muhammad, but of the tough situation the artist is in.
+Several of the Danish cartoons, far from being patently offensive, make fun not of Muhammad, but of the tough situation the artist is in; some clearly do not depict Muhammad at all.
 One has the author sheepishly holding a stick figure drawn on a piece of paper, an image that asks if even this minimal gesture will earn opprobrium--which, astonishingly, it has, to the level of death threats and a fatwa.
-Another depicts an artist nervously and fearfully hunched over his drafting board, sketching out a picture but looking over his shoulder.
-If these aren't legitimate intellectual statements, I don't know what is.

 Are these editorial cartoonists going to rush to the defense of anti-Semitic cartoons?
 I doubt it, frankly.

 SPIEGELMAN: This notion that the images can just be described leaves me firmly on the side of showing images.
 The banal quality of the cartoons that gave insult is hard to believe until they are seen.
 We live in a culture where images rule ...

 The public has been infantilized by the press...
 The answer to speech, in my religion, is more speech, a lot of yakking--and a lot of drawing.
 And if a picture is worth a thousand words, very often it requires 2,000 words more to talk about the picture, but you can't replace that thousand words with another thousand words.